badair/CLBL/README.md

 CLBL is a C++14 header-only library for callable types.

+Disclaimer: *All* existing documentation is incomplete and outdated.
+Quality documentation will be made available before version 0.1 release.

+Projected v0.1 release: May 1, 2016

 [CLBL User Manual][CLBL.Docs] (incomplete, under construction)

 This library is intended to be useful for both template metaprogrammers and general C++ programmers, with the following goals: